-Randy Crumpton is a solo practitioner with a concentration in the areas of entertainment, real estate and election law.
-He is also a member of the Attorneys Conflict Panel of the Child Protection Division of the Juvenile Court of Cook County, Illinois.
+Randy Crumpton (April 16, 1985 to January 14, 2019) Recently passed, Randy was one of the founding advisory board members that supported Sophia’s Choice’s cause.
+He was a solo practitioner with a concentration in the areas of entertainment, real estate and election law.
+He was also a member of the Attorneys Conflict Panel of the Child Protection Division of the Juvenile Court of Cook County, Illinois.
 He was a founding member of the Guide Group, L.L.C., which published The Guide to Black Chicago, and The Guide to Chicago’s Black Lawyers.
 He was responsible for all legal matters, assisted with marketing and promotions, and was a contributing writer.
 A published poet, he loves to write in his spare time.

 In 1998 and 1999, Randy served as the Chicago marketing coordinator of the American Black Film Festival, formerly the Acapulco Black Film Festival, which was produced by HBO, Uniworld, and the Black Filmmakers Foundation.
 Currently he is the Chicago delegate for the American Black Film Festival.
 He is a member and former secretary of the Board of Directors of the Chicago International Film Festival, where serves as the chair of the Black Perspectives Committee, which has honored such Hollywood luminaries as, Spike Lee, Morgan Freeman, Halle Berry, Sidney Poitier, Viola Davis and Forest Whitaker.